gpodder/gpodder.github.io/docs/user-manual.md

 ### Reporting download problems

-If you have got problems with episode downloads, please follow the instructions on the page about [[Reporting download bugs]].
+If you have got problems with episode downloads, please follow the instructions on the page about [Reporting download bugs](reporting-download-bugs.md).

 ### Time stretching (making playback slower or faster)